Igor Kshnyakin: Life and career

 Igor Kshnyakin was born on 19 May 1962, in Baku, Azerbaijan SSR, USSR.
 In 1982, he received his initial pilot training at the Sasovo Civil Aviation Flight School, specializing as a pilot.
 In 1992, he graduated from the Russian State Hydrometeorological University with a degree in Meteorology.

 Kshnyakin began his aviation career in 1982 as a second pilot of an An-2 aircraft with the Yevlakh United Aviation Detachment.
 On 6 January 1984, he joined the Zabrat United Aviation Detachment as a second pilot of an An-2 aircraft.
 By 1990, he was serving as a second pilot of a Yak-40 aircraft under the Azerbaijan Civil Aviation Administration.

 In 1994, he was promoted to captain of a Yak-40 aircraft, and in 1997, he became captain of the Yak-40 for Azerbaijan's national aviation company, Azerbaijan Airlines.
 In 1998, he transitioned to a second pilot position for the Tupolev Tu-134 aircraft.
 By 2005, he was captain of an An-140 aircraft, and in 2008, he was elevated to captain of the ATR-42/72 aircraft.
 From 3 June 2013, after successfully completing training for Embraer 170/190 aircraft, he was appointed a trainee pilot for the Embraer-170/190.
-On 11 December 2013, Kshnyakin became a captain of the Embraer-170/190 aircraft within the Flight Services Department of Azerbaijan Airlines.
+On 11 December 2013, Kshnyakin became a captain of the Embraer-170/190 aircraft for the Flight Services Department of Azerbaijan Airlines.
 Kshnyakin was a highly experienced airline captain with a career spanning decades at Azerbaijan Airlines.
 He logged 15,000 flight hours, including 11,200 hours as captain.
 According to Azerbaijan Airlines, he had extensive expertise with modern aviation technologies.